Hikers, paddlers may visit lost "Island of the Dead" in the New River Gorge

 Though details are obscure, a temporary hospital for smallpox victims was established across the river from the island—Red Ash Island—which is also the site of a burial ground containing victims of two local mine disasters.

-Red Ash Island lies along a remote stretch of river.
+Red Ash Island lies along a remote stretch of the New River in the national park.

 Some believe the victims were also buried on the island, which, in any case, has attracted the interest of historians and local history buffs for decades.
 However, access to the island is limited to all but the most intrepid hikers and kayakers.
-The channel that separated the island from the riverbank has filled in and is now traversable on foot in places.)
+The channel separating the island from the riverbank has filled in and is now traversable on foot.

 Advertisement